hoangvvo/facebook-utilities/README.md

 # facebook-utilities

-A browser extension to improve your experience on Facebook with an all-in-one solution.
-Facebook Utilities for Facebook provides security, privacy and a wide range of functionalities: Friend Interaction Analysis, Who unfriend me, Block 'seen' and 'typing',...
+A browser extension that improves your experience on Facebook with an all-in-one solution.
+Facebook Utilities provides security, privacy and a wide range of functionalities: **Friend Interaction Analysis**, **Who unfriend me**, **Block 'seen' and 'typing'**,...

 ## Features